FAST Polarization Catalog of FRB 20240114A: Observations and Data Processing

 \subsection{FAST Observations and Burst Search}

 An observation campaign of FRB 20240114A was conducted using the FAST telescope for over sixteen months, from 2024 January 28 to 2025 May 30.
-The initial observations employed the position reported by CHIME \citep{2025Shin} (RA = 21$^\mathrm{h}$27$^\mathrm{m}$39$^\mathrm{s}$.888, Dec = +04$^\circ$21$^\prime$0$^{\prime \prime}$.36).
+The initial observations employed the position reported by the Canadian Hydrogen Intensity Mapping Experiment (CHIME) \citep{2025Shin} (RA = 21$^\mathrm{h}$27$^\mathrm{m}$39$^\mathrm{s}$.888, Dec = +04$^\circ$21$^\prime$0$^{\prime \prime}$.36).
 Starting from 15 February 2024 (UT), the pointing was updated to the refined location (RA = 21$^\mathrm{h}$27$^\mathrm{m}$39$^\mathrm{s}$.84, Dec = +04$^\circ$19$^\prime$46$^{\prime \prime}$.3) localized by MeerKAT \citep{2024MNRAS.Tian}.
 The observing campaign comprised 97 sessions, totaling 57.99 hours of exposure time.
 Observations covered the 1.0–1.5 GHz band using the central beam of the 19-beam receiver in the tracking mode.
-Most data were recorded in the 8-bit PSRFITS format, providing full Stokes polarization information, 4096 frequency channels with a time resolution of 49.152 $\mu$s.
+Most data were recorded in the 8-bit PSRFITS format, providing full Stokes polarization information, 4096 frequency channels with a frequency resolution of 0.1221 MHz and a time resolution of 49.152 $\mu$s.